 What is JobKeeper?

 The JobKeeper Payment is a wage subsidy designed to support workers and businesses during the COVID-19 crisis.
-Under JobKeeper, registered employers receive fortnightly payments of $1500 per eligible worker.
-This payment is to cover the cost of wages and keep workers employed during the crisis.
+Under JobKeeper, registered employers receive fortnightly payments to cover the cost of wages and keep workers employed during the crisis.

 What is JobSeeker?